Guest post by Dr. Jennifer Johnson

-What if your child has no appetite (due to illness)
+What if your child with an eating disorder has no appetite (due to illness)?

 Biology is on our side.
 When a kid (or another human being) eats less due to a minor illness, appetite typically returns with a vengeance and we make up for what we’ve missed.
 For a kid in the early refeeding phase, of course, it is normal to not feel hungry.
 So you may not know whether your child is not hungry because they’re not feeling well or because they’re refeeding.
 In either case, your eating-disordered child needs you to continue to push forward.
 Refeeding is the mainstay of treatment and you’re the team leader.
 Go for it!

 Please note that none of the above should be construed as medical advice.
 If you have concerns about your child’s health, contact their doctor.
-Some examples of when you should call the doctor are: Bloody diarrhea, high fever (102 or above), vomiting that continues more than 24 hours, weakness, severe dizziness or fainting, or very little urine.
+Some examples of when you should call the doctor are bloody diarrhea, high fever (102 or above), vomiting that continues for more than 24 hours, weakness, severe dizziness or fainting, or very little urine.

 Dr. Johnson is a medical doctor.
-She has more than 20 years’ experience as a pediatrician and adolescent medicine specialist.
-She practices in Newport Beach (Orange County), California, and works part-time for Eating Recovery Center.
+She has more than 20 years of experience as a pediatrician and adolescent medicine specialist.
+She recently retired from her practice in Newport Beach (Orange County), California, and works part-time for Eating Recovery Center.

 Dr. Johnson is certified by the American Board of Pediatrics in Adolescent Medicine as well as in Pediatrics.
 Dr. Johnson also has an advanced degree in public health.
 She has been a professor in the Department of Pediatrics at the University of California, Irvine School of Medicine, where she served as director of the adolescent medicine program.
 Dr. Johnson has taught medical students, residents, faculty, and community physicians, for whom she continues to present educational programs.
 She has presented at national meetings of many organizations, including the American Academy of Pediatrics and the American Academy of Family Practice.
 Dr. Johnson has written many research articles and book chapters related to adolescent and young adult medicine.